-- Baycrest manages a 12-week paid summer research internship program, offering undergraduate students an opportunity to work in the laboratory of a Rotman Research Institute scientist -- the program also features an 8-week "Summer Rounds Series" to share advice and insight on careers in academia and research
+- Baycrest offers a 12-week paid summer research internship, providing undergraduate students an opportunity to work in the laboratory of a Rotman Research Institute scientist -- the program also features an 8-week "Summer Rounds Series" to share advice and insight on careers in academia and research

 - In partnership with George Brown College, Baycrest's Centre for Education and Knowledge Exchange in Aging created "Top Chef Dysphagia", an initiative to encourage culinary management nutrition students, speech language pathologists and registered dieticians to work together to improve care and service to older adults with swallowing and nutritional issues